 |Wind Energy Project Manager||2,510 EUR|

-Oil / Gas / Energy / Mining salaries in Slovakia range from 710 EUR per month (minimum average salary) to 4,540 EUR per month (maximum average salary, actual maximum is higher).
+Salaries in Oil / Gas / Energy / Mining in Slovakia range from 710 EUR (starting average salary) to 4,540 EUR (maximum average salary, actual maximum is higher).
 To clarify, the number presented is not the legally mandated minimum wage.
 Rather, it represents the lowest figure reported in a salary survey that involved thousands of participants and professionals from across the entire country.

 Professionals with experience of more than five years tend to earn on average 36% more than those with five years or less of work experience.